REC Coach and Manager Info – Spring 2026 Season

 Coaches are allowed to have three team officials.
 They can be assistant coaches or team managers.
 Coaches must have their team officials register and complete all requirements.
 The registration link for coaches and team officials is always posted at the top of this page.

 Coaches must submit the Add a Team Official form to notify Michelle to add them to the team.
+We do not add assistant coaches or managers if the coach does not notify us that he/she wants the assistant coach or manager.

 Assistant coaches and team managers must have all requirements complete by noon on the Friday before the game day they will need their KidSafe card.

-Schedule Accommodations — Multiple Children Playing – Deadline is September 11
+Schedule Accommodations — Multiple Children Playing – Deadline is February 14

 If you have more than one child playing in VYSO, in REC or Select, an effort will be made to not schedule their games at the same time.
-The deadline to notify Michelle is September 11.
+The deadline to notify Michelle is February 14.

 List of Teams, Uniform Colors, and Team Officials

-Changing Team Name – Deadline is September 15
+Changing Team Name

 Game Schedules

-Game schedules will be posted on the website by the end of the day Saturday, September 16.
+Game schedules will be posted on the website by the end of the day Saturday, February 21.
 Schedule requests are not accepted.
 If you are coaching more than one team, an effort will be made to not schedule those games at the same time.

 Player Uniforms and Equipment